 The Eastern District of Texas remains one of the busiest districts in the country for patent infringement litigation.
 Few districts are more frequently called on to address the Supreme Court’s recent patent law decisions, the effect of co-pending IPR and CBM proceedings at the Patent Office, and legislative reforms.
 Even with these changes, the Eastern District of Texas continues to see frequent trials and trials that occur relatively sooner than most districts.

-Please join Fish attorneys, Leonard Davis, former Chief Judge of the Eastern District of Texas, and principal Tom Melsheimer, to discuss patent infringement litigation in the Eastern District of Texas, including:
+Please join Fish attorneys, Leonard Davis, former Chief Judge of the Eastern District of Texas, to discuss patent infringement litigation in the Eastern District of Texas, including:

 Interesting statistics for the Eastern District of Texas

 Trends related to the Supreme Court decisions and legislative reforms

 Effective advocacy to get the Court’s attention on new and old issues

 Ineffective advocacy that gets the Court’s attention on anything

 If you have an interest in intellectual property or patent litigation, this complimentary webinar is for you.